– 1998, 2000–2004, 2006–2013, 2017, Ongoing –

-Inspired by the spikes on the long iron fence on the corner of Kane and Strong in Cobble Hill, I began, in 1998, to impale pumpkins on Halloween.
+Inspired by the spikes on the long iron fence on the corner of Kane and Strong in Cobble Hill, I began, in 1998, to impale individually carved pumpkins on Halloween.
 For years, with the help of friends and family, I impaled 80 to 100 pumpkins on these spikes.
-Every pumpkin was unique.
-The impaled pumpkins were left to age as nature commanded, into gnarly remnants of themselves.
+Every face was unique.
+The impaled pumpkins were left for months to age as nature commanded, into gnarly remnants of themselves.

-Starting in 2012, I invited neighbors and all pumpkin artists to contribute pumpkins to the fence.
-In 2013, contributors added 62 to our 104 for a total of 166 pumpkins, and more than 1500 trick-or-treaters and their families stopped by.
+Starting in 2012, I invited neighbors and all pumpkin artists to contribute carved pumpkins to the fence.
+In 2013, contributors added 62 to our 104 for a total of 166 pumpkins; in 2017, 75 carved pumpkins were contributed.
+There are 274 spikes, so room for more.

 Untapped Cities, 2013 Pumpkin Impalement Featuring One Cobble Hill Fence and a Few Hundred Pumpkins, November 1, 2013.